The most desirable employee benefits

 Private health insurance is a top employee benefit

-According to the Harvard Business Review, private health insurance is high on the list.
-88% of people surveyed said that this would be a factor when considering a job offer.
-It is, however, an expensive benefit to provide - around £4100 per employee per year, depending on exactly what is provided.
+It is, however, an expensive benefit for employers to provide - around £4100 per employee per year, depending on exactly what is provided.
 If your organisation can afford it, consider it.
-It’s expensive for employees to pay for privately, which is probably why it’s so popular.
+Health insurance is expensive for employees to pay for privately, which is why it is so popular.
+In a cost of living crisis, the best benefits for employees are ones that can save them money!

 Flexible hours

-Technology means it’s now relatively simple for employers to work anywhere, with capabilities like remote system access and conference call facilities.
-Some multi million pound organisations may need to monitor remote working staff productivity.
-There are numerous software solutions that will tell you exactly how your employees are spending their day, or how much time they spend on calls.
+There are many software solutions that will tell you exactly how your employees are spending their day, or how much time they spend on calls.
 This level of micro management may not be necessary for your business, so long as the job gets done on time.
 Do canvass your staff to evaluate all possible flexible working options.

 Flexible annual leave

 Another highly valued benefit is that of flexible annual leave.
-Netflix and Linkedin have received lots of media coverage about the introduction of unlimited annual leave for staff.
+Netflix and LinkedIn have received lots of media coverage about the introduction of unlimited annual leave for staff.
 Flexible leave can also be extended sabbatical for longer term employees, or perks like an extra day off on your birthday.

 Free food and drink